-Mosaic Week is an annual, week-long series of events meant to spark critical thinking and dialogue around issues of diversity, inclusion, cultural identity, and justice on the Multnomah University campus.
+Mosaic Month is an annual, month-long series of events meant to spark critical thinking and dialogue around issues of diversity, inclusion, cultural identity, and justice on the Multnomah University campus.
 We desire to stir conversations that promote equity, understanding, and viewing diversity through a biblical lens.

 NAE Statement Against Racism

 The National Association of Evangelicals (NAE) recently shared a statement that we, as a university, embrace and support: